 For the rest of the Best tunes of 1991 list, click here.

 (I got the idea for this new series while sifting through the ‘piles’ of digital photos on my laptop*.
 It occurred to me to share some of these great pics from some of my favourite concert sets from time to time.
 Like my ‘Vinyl love’ series, these posts will be more photos than words but that doesn’t mean I won’t welcome your thoughts and comments.
-And of course, until I get around to the next week, I invite you to peruse my ever-growing list of concerts of page.)
+And of course, until I get around to the next one, I invite you to peruse my ever-growing list of concerts of page.)

 Artist: Of Monsters and Men When: August 3rd, 2012 Where: Green stage, Osheaga Music and Arts Festival, Montreal Context: When festival organizers scheduled Of Monsters and Men for the relatively small Green stage in the middle of the afternoon, they hadn’t really broken yet.
 By the time the festival rolled around, though, “Little talks” was pretty huge and the Icelandic indie folk collective drew a massive crowd, probably bigger than should have fit in that space.
 I had already been at that stage for a couple of sets and so had a pretty prime spot right near the front.
 The band was still pretty green and they were still finding their stage feet but the energy from the both the crowd and band was just awesome.